BlueBrain/nexus/docs/src/main/paradox/docs/fusion/plugins.md

 - with [rollup](https://rollupjs.org/guide/en/#outputformat): use `system` as output format
 - with [webpack](https://webpack.js.org/configuration/output/#outputlibrarytarget): use `system` as `outputTarget`

-### Configuring Nexus to run your plugins
+### Configuring Nexus Fusion to run your plugins

-Once you have your javascript bundled into a single file, you can place it in the `./plugins` folder at the root of your Nexus Web instance.
+Once you have your Javascript bundled into a single file, you can place it in the `./plugins` folder at the root of your Nexus Web instance.

 Plugins should follow this folder naming convention: